pikatoste/test.sh/README.md

   For example, to strip all directories and leave only file names you would set `PRUNE_PATH="*/"`.

+* TEST_MATCH

+  Default: ^test_

+  A regular expression that is matched against function names to discover test functions in managed mode.
+  It is evaluated by grep.

 ### Function reference

 This is the list of functions defined by test.sh that you can use in a test script.